zanderbraam/truffle-ta/ABOUT.md

 3. Enter a tolerance value between 0 and 1.
 4. Set the Consecutive Only parameter as desired.
 5. Set the Log Price parameter as desired.
+6. Set the Overlay EMA parameter and specify the EMA span if needed.
+7. Set the Invalidate Crossed Lines parameter as desired.
-6. Use the navigation buttons to move through the data by day or month.
+8. Use the navigation buttons to move through the data by day or month.
-7. Adjust the start index using the slider if needed.
+9. Adjust the start index using the slider if needed.

 The plot will display the closing prices with detected tops and bottoms, along with any identified triple tops and bottoms.
+If the EMA overlay is enabled, it will also be displayed.
+If the Invalidate Crossed Lines parameter is enabled, lines for triple tops and bottoms will turn grey if crossed within the window.